 Spot Prawn Festival in Vancouver

 The Spot Prawn Festival is an annual event in the City of Vancouver.
-It marks the beginning of British Columbia’s spot prawn season which usually runs for about six weeks or so.
+It marks the beginning of British Columbia’s spot prawn season which usually runs for about six weeks.
 The goal of the festival is to spread the love of spot prawns in a fun, tasty and educational way.

-The festival is family-friendly and usually free to attend.
-In 2021 the festival took place online and included virtual cooking classes.
-In normal years, however, there’s live music, cooking demonstrations and more to enjoy outdoors along the water.
+The festival is family-friendly and free to attend.
+There’s live music, cooking demonstrations and more to enjoy outdoors along the water.
 The place can get quite busy and the atmosphere is both diverse and fun.

 When and Where?